Skip to main content

 This is a question I've answered online on more than one occasion.
 I have taken the liberty of copying myself.
 I'll sue myself for infringement later.

-Power supplies tend to operate most efficiently when they are being driven at 50 - 75% of their rated maximum load.
-Let's say you've been adding hard drives over time (even external ones if they are powered by the USB port) and have upgraded your video card as well.
-The 300W power supply was fine when you first got your system, but now, let's say you are using 260W as a worst case.
-(It won't always draw that much, but when playing a video game that is driving the graphics card and the CPU hard, it may stay at that draw for extended periods of time.)
-Your 300W PSU is being forced to operate at 87% of its rated max.
-A 550W PSU on the other hand would only be operating a 47% of its rated max.
-The 300W power supply - because of the loss in efficiency converting 120V AC current to 3.3V, 5V, 12V, etc. DC current when loaded above 75% - may require more current from the wall to deliver 260W than the 550W supply would require to do the same.
-(It's more complicated than this in that it matters how much current is needed by each of the voltage "rails" such as 12V compared to 3.3V rather than just the total power.
+Power supplies operate most efficiently when driven at 50 - 75% of their rated maximum load.
+Let's say you've been adding hard drives over time (even external ones if the USB port powers them) and have also upgraded your video card.
+The 550W power supply was fine when you first got your system, but now, let's say you use 460W as a worst case.
+(It won't always draw that much, but when playing a video game driving the graphics card and the CPU hard, it may stay at that draw for extended periods.)
+Your 550W PSU is operating at 84% of its rated max.
+An 800W PSU, on the other hand, would only be operating at 58% of its rated max.
+The 550W power supply is affected by the loss of efficiency in converting 120V AC to 3.3V, 5V, 12V, etc. DC, and when loaded above 75%, it may pull more current from the wall to deliver 460W than the 800W supply would require.
+(It's more complicated than this because it matters how much current is needed by each voltage "rail," such as 12V compared to 3.3V, rather than just the total power.
 I've also ignored talking about thermal design power altogether.)